regisgambiza/WeatherApp/README.md

 2. Obtain an API key from [OpenWeatherMap](https://openweathermap.org/).
 3. Replace `YOUR_OPENWEATHERMAP_API_KEY` in the code with your actual API key.

+## Screenshots
+Include screenshots or GIFs showcasing the app's interface and functionality.

+## License
+This project is licensed under the MIT License.

+## Acknowledgments
+OpenWeatherMap for providing weather data.
 ## How to Run

 ```bash